 The first table shows how Frege's logic can express the truth-functional connectives such as not, if-then, and, or, and if-and-only-if.

 |John is happy||Hj|

 |It is not the case that John is happy||¬Hj|

 |If the sun is shining, then John is happy||Ss → Hj|

 |The sun is shining and John is happy||Ss & Hj|

 |Either the sun is shining or John is happy||Ss ∨ Hj|

 |The sun is shining if and only if John is happy||Ss ≡ Hj|

 As one can see, Frege didn't use the primitive connectives ‘and’, ‘or’, or ‘if and only if’, but always used canonical equivalent forms defined in terms of negations and conditionals.
 Note the last row of the table — when Frege wants to assert that two conditions are materially equivalent, he uses the identity sign, since this says that they denote the same truth-value.
 In the modern sentential calculus, the biconditional does something equivalent, for a statement of the form φ≡ψ is true whenever φ and ψ are both true or both false.
-The only difference is, in the modern sentential calculus φ and ψ are not construed as terms denoting truth-values, but rather as sentences having truth conditions (though, in the semantics of the sentential calculus, sentences are assigned truth-values as their ‘semantic value’, and they are considered true/false according to which truth-value serves as their semantic value).
+The only difference is, in the modern sentential calculus φ and ψ are not construed as terms denoting truth-values, but rather as sentences having truth conditions.
+Of course, Frege could, in his notation, use the sentence ‘(φ→ψ) & (ψ→φ)’ to assert φ≡ψ.